Phasmatodea: Description

+Phasmids vary greatly in size, with females typically growing larger than males of the same species.
+Males of the smallest species, such as Timema cristinae, reach about 2 cm long, while females of the longest, an undescribed species informally known as Phryganistria "chinensis", can be up to 64 cm in total length, including outstretched legs.
+This makes it the world's longest insect.
+The heaviest species of phasmid is likely to be Heteropteryx dilatata, the females of which may weigh as much as 65 g.

 Some phasmids have cylindrical stick-like shapes, while others have flattened, leaflike shapes.
 Many species are wingless, or have reduced wings.
 The thorax is long in the winged species, since it houses the flight muscles, and is typically much shorter in the wingless forms.
 Where present, the first pair of wings is narrow and cornified (hardened), while the hind wings are broad, with straight veins along their length and multiple cross-veins.
 Their wing venation is unique among insects.
 The body is often further modified to resemble vegetation, with ridges resembling leaf veins, bark-like tubercles, and other forms of camouflage.
 A few species, such as Carausius morosus, are even able to change their pigmentation to match their surroundings.
 The mouthparts project out from the head.
 Chewing mandibles are uniform across species.
 The legs are typically long and slender, and some species are capable of limb autotomy (appendage shedding).
 Phasmids have long, slender antennae, as long as or longer than the rest of the body in some species.